StefaniaSferragatta/fds/report.md

 We will repeat the analysis for all these three set of features and compare them.

-## Models
+## ML Algorithms

 ### 1. Logistic regression classifier

 The first machine learning method used by the author is Logistic Regression through the sklearn module. \ This algorithm takes many hyperparameters in input here we list the ones we tested with tuning:
-- *Solver*: this parameter determine which method will be used for regression among Lbfgs, Newton, Liblinear, Sag and Saga.
+- `Solver`: this parameter determine which method will be used for regression among Lbfgs, Newton, Liblinear, Sag and Saga.
 The best accuracy was obtained with the newton method.
-- *Penalty*: this parameter sets the normalization used in the penalization; for each method we usually have one penalization type but in many cases the best results is obtained with no penalty, as in our case.
+- `Penalty`: this parameter sets the normalization used in the penalization; for each method we usually have one penalization type but in many cases the best results is obtained with no penalty, as in our case.

 #### Our implementation
 Additionally we provide our own version of the code for two main purposes: the first is to evaluate whether our implementation is suitable also for a greater number of features, secondly we want to compare the accuracy obtained with our model to that obtained with the built in function.
 The optimization algorithm we choose is the gradient ascent.